write-you-a-scheme-v2/scheme/docs/01_introduction.md

 T.pack :: String -> Text
 T.unpack :: Text -> String
 ```
-However, this project uses overloaded strings in all files.
-Do this in a production environment, and I advocate Text becoming the standard for the language.
+However, this project uses overloaded strings in all files, and I advocate Text becoming the standard for the language.
 This is the "strong" position on Text, and requires that all upstream libraries be written to be either Text agnostic, or work with Text.
 This may not always be the case.
 For these situations, you can convert into Text using `T.pack`, or just keep using `String`.

 ## Internal representation, welcome to LispVal
-We need a way to represent the structure of a program that can be manipulated within Haskell.
-Haskell's type system that allows for pattern matching on data constructors, which will allow our `eval` function to differentiate forms of S-Expressions.
+We need a way to represent the structure of a program that can be manipulated with Haskell.
+Haskell's type system allows for pattern matching on data constructors.
+Our `eval` function uses this mechanism to differentiate forms of S-Expressions.

 ## LispVal Definition